nt246/physalia-lcwgs/day_2/markdowns/03_allele_frequencies.md

 done
 ```

-Sites that could likely have more than two alleles are purged using `-rmTriallelic` in our example above.
+Sites that may have more than two alleles are purged using `-rmTriallelic` in our example above.

 Have a look at the outputs, e.g. `less $RESDIR/PANY_0.05.mafs.gz`.
-You'll notice two additional columns in the MAF file:
+You'll notice two additional columns in the MAF file.
 There is now a field, 'ref', with the reference allele, and a "pK-EM" field, which shows the p-value for the likelihood
 ratio test of whether the site is variable.